Pan Celtic Festival

 Each participating nation holds its own national selection event to choose its representatives at the Festival.
-The most successful nation is Wales with fourteen wins, with Ireland in second having won eleven times.
+The most successful nation is Wales with seventeen wins, with Ireland in second having won twelve times.
 Bénjad, who represented Cornwall in 2012 and 2013, became the first artist in the festival's history to have won twice.
 The Isle of Man is the least successful nation, having only won once in 2014.

 Origins and history

 Formed in Killarney, County Kerry, Ireland, the Pan Celtic Festival was organised as a music festival to be held every Spring, to promote the modern cultures and Celtic languages through the medium of music.
 It was originally entitled Gŵyl Gerdd Bach (Welsh for "Small Music Festival"), by Con O'Connaill, but later changed to its current name.
 In May 1971, the first festival took place in Killarney; and featured performers from Wales (Phyllis and Meredydd Evans), Ireland (Scoil na Toirbhirte), and Brittany (Les Tregerez Group and Alan Stivell).

 Meredydd Evans engaged in discussions with the event organiser, Ó Connaill, following the 1971 Festival, and invited him to the National Eisteddfod of Wales.
 At the Eisteddfod, Ó Connaill met members from other Celtic nations, and formed a committee for the Pan Celtic Festival.
 Participants from the six Celtic nations of Brittany (Breizh), Cornwall (Kernow), Wales (Cymru), Scotland (Alba), Ireland (Éire) and the Isle of Man (Mannin) took part in the second Pan Celtic Festival, again held in Killarney in 1972.
 It was during this festival that the core structure of the event was finalised following a meeting with committee members.
 These principles of the event are to promote the languages, musical talents and cultures within the six territories recognised as Celtic nations.